MeAmarP/meamarp.github.io/menu/about.md

 ---
 layout: page
-title: Welcome to AMARP's Home!
+title: Welcome to AMAR's Page!
 permalink: /about
 ---